-23. The Government accepts the recommended guidelines on the modalities of decommissioning set out in paragraphs 39-50.
-Specifically:

-the decommissioning process should suggest neither victory nor defeat, and that the arrangements for decommissioning should reflect this (paragraph 39).
+- 23. The Government accepts the recommended guidelines on the modalities of decommissioning set out in paragraphs 39-50.
+Specifically: - the decommissioning process should suggest neither victory nor defeat, and that the arrangements for decommissioning should reflect this (paragraph 39).
 The Government has consistently emphasised that it is not seeking a 'surrender' and is prepared to be flexible in its approach to modalities to take account of this.
-The International Body clearly accept that it is possible to devise modalities which do not require anyone to be seen to surrender;

-- the decommissioning process should take place to the satisfaction of an independent commission acceptable to all parties, and that this should be appointed by the two Governments on the basis of consultations with the other parties to the negotiations (paragraphs 40-42).
+The International Body clearly accept that it is possible to devise modalities which do not require anyone to be seen to surrender; - the decommissioning process should take place to the satisfaction of an independent commission acceptable to all parties, and that this should be appointed by the two Governments on the basis of consultations with the other parties to the negotiations (paragraphs 40-42).
 The Government will seek from Parliament the necessary legislative powers to provide the Commission with appropriate legal status and immunities to operate independently in its jurisdiction, recognising that the precise role and composition of the Commission will be a matter for discussion during the negotiations.
-It will ensure that the Commission has the resources it needs to carry out its task; - the decommissioning process should result in the complete destruction of armaments in a manner that contributes to public safety (paragraphs 43-45).
-The Government is willing to be flexible about the methods of decommissioning and to consider carefully all practicable proposals raised during negotiations, provided these reflect the International Body's guidelines on modalities.
-It notes particularly the possible methods outlined in paragraph 44 of the International Body's report [and in principle would accept any of these methods although its preference would be...].
-It accepts that comparable arrangements will be needed in both jurisdictions in the island of Ireland, and it will continue to work closely with the Irish Government towards this end.
-It will take the necessary steps to give effect the decommissioning process should be fully verifiable (paragraphs 46-47).
+It will ensure that the Commission has the resources it needs to carry out its task;

+- the decommissioning process should result in the complete destruction of armaments in a manner that contributes to public safety (paragraphs 43-45).
+The Government is willing to be flexible about the methods of decommissioning and to consider carefully all practicable proposals raised during negotiations, provided these reflect the International Body's quidelines on modalities.
+It notes particularly the possible methods outlined in paragraph 44 of the International Body's report It accepts that comparable arrangements will be needed in both jurisdictions in the island of Ireland, and it will continue to work closely with the Irish Government towards this end.
+It will take the necessary steps to give effect in its jurisdiction to the decommissioning arrangements agreed in negotiations.
+One of its key concerns will be to ensure that those arrangements provide for the safety both of the public and of those directly involved in the decommissioning process; - the decommissioning process should be fully verifiable (paragraphs 46-47).
 The Government believes that independent and comprehensive verification procedures will be essential for the reassurance of all the parties involved, and the wider public.
 It agrees that the Commission will have an essential part to play in this respect, and in reporting progress, and will provide all necessary information to enable it to carry out its task;